Making the first release

 Tip

-Instead of manually changing the version number, use the nf-core bump-version command to increment the version numbers.
+Instead of manually changing the version number, use the nf-core pipelines bump-version command to increment the version numbers.
 The version number exists in many places in the codebase, and this tool consistently updates all of them.

 Lint the pipeline